On obstacle problem for Brakke's mean curvature flow: Acknowledgement

-This work was supported by JSPS KAKENHI Grant Numbers JP16K17622, JP17J02386, JP20K14343, and JSPS Leading Initiative for Excellent Young Researchers (LEADER) operated by Funds for the Development of Human Resources in Science and Technology.
+The author expresses his gratitude to the referees for the helpful comments and suggestions that helped him to improve the original manuscript.
+This work was supported by JSPS KAKENHI Grant Numbers JP20K14343, JP18H03670, and JSPS Leading Initiative for Excellent Young Researchers (LEADER) operated by Funds for the Development of Human Resources in Science and Technology.